Charles Louis François André

 After strained relations with Le Verrier he sought the creation of an observatory in Lyon and briefly worked at the Faculty of Science in Lyon as a professor of astronomy.
-He made a visit to Utah in 1878 to observe a transit of Mercury but snow prevented the study.
+He made a visit to Utah in 1878 to observe a transit of Mercury, but snow prevented the study.
 He however visited several American observatories.
-In 1897 he became the director of the Lyon observatory.
+In 1879 he became the director of the Lyon observatory.
 In 1892 he studied atmospheric electricity with a balloon ascent.
-He died at the observatory at the age of 70.
+He died suddenly at the observatory at the age of 70.